Bluetooth 5.3: Everything you need to know about the latest update

 Bluetooth 5.3 What you need to know 7

-• BLE is suitable for devices that need to communicate intermittently or with little data, such as sensors, watches, activity trackers, etc. BLE uses a 2.4 GHz frequency and can achieve a range of 100 meters and a throughput of 1 Mbps.
+• BLE is suitable for devices that need to communicate intermittently or with small amounts of data, such as sensors, watches, activity trackers, etc. BLE uses a 2.4 GHz frequency and can achieve a range of 100 meters and a data rate of 1 Mbps.

-• Bluetooth Classic is the original version of Bluetooth that was released in 1999.
-Bluetooth Classic is designed to provide continuous, data-intensive wireless communication, such as headphones, speakers, keyboards, mice, etc. Bluetooth Classic also uses a 2.4 GHz frequency band and can reach a range of 10 meters and a speed of 3 Mbps.
+• Bluetooth Classic is the original version of Bluetooth, launched in 1999.
+It's designed for continuous wireless communication with high data transfer rates, suitable for devices like headphones, speakers, keyboards, mice, and more.
+Bluetooth Classic uses the 2.4 GHz frequency band and can achieve a range of up to 10 meters and a data rate of 3 Mbps.

-Previous article Vo LTE1: What is it?
-How to deactivate it if necessary?
+Previous article : Vo LTE1: What is it?
+How to disable it if needed?